 - Cutting Performance – Ideally, search for an electric shaver that runs greater than or equal to 10,000 revolutions per minute (RPM).

-Consider reading a number of electric razors experts’ advices on what’re their thoughts on a particular electric razor.
-See their updated list of the best electric shaver of 2014.
+Consider reading a number of electric razors experts’ advice and opinions on a particular electric razor.
+See their updated lists of the best electric razors.